Abu Muslim al-Turkmani: Biography

 He oversaw ISIL-designated governors in various cities and regions of Iraq, including identified shadow governors in areas that ISIL did not control, but had aspirations over.
 "I describe Baghdadi as a shepherd, and his deputies are the dogs who herd the sheep (ISIL members); the strength of the shepherd comes from his dogs." said Hisham al-Hashimi, a security analyst who had access to documents discovered which provided details on al-Hiyali.

 In a June 2015 article in The New York Times, al-Turkmani was said to have been the head of ISIL’s military council.
 He reportedly led the council of six to nine military commanders who directed the terrorist group's military strategy, according to Laith Alkhouri, a senior analyst at Flashpoint Global Partners.

-Al-Hiyali was at the forefront of the genocide against the Yezidi people including the enslavement of the women and girls, personally raping captives and executing prisoners despite pleas for mercy.
+Al-Hiyali, despite being a Turkmen, did nothing to stop the Iraqi Turkmen genocide in which even Sunni Turkmen were targeted.
+He also was at the forefront of the genocide against the Yezidi people including the enslavement of the women and girls, personally raping captives and executing prisoners despite pleas for mercy.

 There were erroneous reports of his death in airstrikes on 7 November 2014 and again in December 2014.
 This was believed to have been due to a case of mistaken identity and his death was not confirmed by ISIL.

 Al-Turkmani was killed by a US drone strike while travelling in a car near Mosul, Iraq on 18 August 2015.
 His death was confirmed by ISIL official spokesman and senior leader Abu Mohammad al-Adnani in an audio recording posted on jihadist websites in October 2015.
 He was succeeded as the ISIL leader in Iraq by Abu Fatima al-Jaheishi.